ZeshanQureshi/learn-chess/README.md

 ## Background
 Learn chess is a website dedicated to all things chess!
 It features lessons on openings, midgame, and endgame tactics.
 It also features a shop page to purchase chess sets.

+This website supports both desktop and mobile browsers.

 To view a live demo of the front-end elements of the website, click [here](https://zeshanqureshi.github.io/learn-chess/).

 ## Development